koka-lang/koka/readme.md

 it is no longer live (and in particular, we do not hold on to memory based on lexical scope as in almost all reference counting implementations in the wild, like Swift, Python, C++ `shared_ptr` etc).

-_Percues_  stands for _Precise automatic reference counting with reuse and specialization_: the _reuse_ component transform functional style pattern matches into _in-place update_ when possible, while _specialization_ specialize the reference counting based on the call sites and removes most rc operations in the fast path.
+_Perceus_  stands for _Precise automatic reference counting with reuse and specialization_: the _reuse_ component transform functional style pattern matches into _in-place update_ when possible, while _specialization_ specialize the reference counting based on the call sites and removes most rc operations in the fast path.
 For example, a simple `map` function:
 ```koka